dmitrii-senin/dotfiles/README.md

 # Install crates
 cargo install \
     bat       \ # a cat(1) clone with wings.
-    exa       \ # a modern replacement for ls git-delta \ # a syntax-highlighting pager for git ripgrep   \ # a line-oriented search tool that recursively searches the current directory for a regex pattern :
+    eza       \ # a modern replacement for ls git-delta \ # a syntax-highlighting pager for git ripgrep   \ # a line-oriented search tool that recursively searches the current directory for a regex pattern :